 Major Mycenaean Centres

-A large palace complex has been found at most of the Mycenaean centres.
-These complexes, whilst displaying some site-unique developments, also display important architectural features in common.
+A large palace complex has been found at many of the Mycenaean centres.
+These complexes, whilst displaying some site-unique developments, display several important architectural features in common.
 The complexes were built around a large rectangular central hall or Megaron.
-The Mycenaean Megaron was the precursor for the later Archaic and Classical temples of the Greek world and consisted of an entrance porch, a vestibule and the hall itself.
-This was the heart of the palace and contained a large circular hearth (usually more than 3m in diameter) with four wooden columns supporting a holed ceiling or light-well.
-It was also the throne room of the ruler or wannax.
-There is usually a second, smaller hall (Queen’s Megaron), many private apartments and areas set aside for administration, storage and manufacturing.
-Rooms were richly decorated with fresco paintings on the walls and plaster painted floors.
-Regarding materials, rooms in the palace were constructed with rubble fill and cross-beamed walls covered in plaster inside and limestone blocks outside.
+The Mycenaean Megaron was the precursor for the later Archaic and Classical temples of the Greek world and consisted of an entrance porch, a vestibule, and the hall itself.
+This was the heart of the palace and contained a large circular hearth (usually more than 3 m / 9.8 ft. in diameter) with four wooden columns supporting a holed ceiling or light well.
+It was also the throne room of the ruler or wanax.
+There is usually a second, smaller hall (often called the ‘Queen’s Megaron’), many private apartments and additional areas set aside for administration, storage, and manufacturing.
+Rooms were richly decorated with fresco paintings on the walls and plaster-painted floors.
+Regarding materials, rooms in the palace were constructed with rubble fill and cross-beamed walls and then covered in plaster inside and limestone blocks outside.
 Columns and ceilings were usually of painted wood, sometimes with bronze additions.

-That the Mycenaean civilization had trading contact with other Aegean cultures is evidenced by the presence of foreign goods in Mycenaean settlements such as gold, ivory, copper and glass and by the discovery of Mycenaean goods such as pottery in places as far afield as Egypt, Mesopotamia, the Levant, Anatolia, Sicily and Cyprus.
-No doubt perishable goods such as oil and wine were also significant Mycenaean exports but, unfortunately, the paucity of surviving written records - limited to, for example, only around 70 Linear B clay tablets from a major site like Mycenae, means that more details on interregional trade are at present lacking.
+That the Mycenaean civilization had trading contact with other Aegean cultures is evidenced by the presence of foreign goods in Mycenaean settlements such as gold, ivory, copper and glass and by the discovery of Mycenaean goods such as pottery in places as far afield as Egypt, Mesopotamia, the Levant, Anatolia, Sicily, and Cyprus.
+No doubt perishable goods such as olive oil, perfumed oil, and wine were also significant Mycenaean exports but, unfortunately, the paucity of surviving written records - limited to, for example, only around 70 Linear B clay tablets from a major site like Mycenae, means that more details on interregional trade are at present lacking.
 The Uluburun shipwreck, a 14th-century BCE vessel discovered off the coast of Turkey, was carrying raw material trade goods such as copper and tin ingots, ivory, and glass disks and was likely on its way to workshops in Mycenaean Greece before it sank.